-2017 Fenton started his year with a 3rd, 2nd and a 1st at Donniongton Park circuit with the KTMRC 390cc bike.
+Fenton started his year with a 3rd, 2nd and a 1st at Donington Park circuit with the KTMRC 390cc bike.
 This was to be the same throughout the year and it ended with him winning the British Junior KTMRC Cup 390cc class with one race to go.
 Fenton then went back out to Spain at the Jerez Circuit for the World finals where he had a incident in the first race, he was leading and on the last bend on the last lap in the lead he let the front end slid out..
 A very frustrated Fenton was devastated by the crash.
 The Mechanic worked hard and got the bike ready for the second race the following day which saw Fenton take the win and put him into Reserve World Champion 2017.

-2017 We have some great sponsors on board but can always do with that little bit of extra help financially.
+For 2019 we had some great sponsors on board but can always do with that little bit of extra help financially.
 Our main sponsors are family.
 If you feel this maybe something you can help with or are interested in please contact us via the contacts link.